26 Most Instagrammable Places in Barcelona

 This neo-Gothic bridge is the newest building in the area, but it’s the one that catches your eye straight away.

-The government initially denied the construction of this bridge, and it’s believed that the skull you can see on the bridge represents the architect’s disappointment.
+The government initially denied permission to build this bridge, and it’s believed that the skull you can see on the bridge represents the architect’s disappointment.

 There are also some legends about this bridge, including the one that says anyone who crosses the bridge and sees the skull will fall prey to an evil spell.